 In 2001 he was employed to defend the Master of the Hunt on the Isle of Wight for cruelty and Badger destruction.

-His knowledge of matters in this area is second to none.
+His knowledge in this area is extensive.

 Barry has been involved, as leading junior, alone and being led, in many complex and lengthy frauds of all types: corruption in business, mortgage fraud, insurance fraud, revenue fraud.
 He has also undertaken ‘Advance fee frauds’ and ‘Boiler room frauds’.